American Enterprise Institute: Political stance and impact

-AEI is a member of the Atlas Network of free market think tanks and is an associate member of the State Policy Network of conservative and libertarian think tanks.
+AEI is a member of Atlas Network's group of free-market think tanks and is an associate member of the State Policy Network of conservative and libertarian think tanks.

 In the 2000s, AEI was the most prominent think tank associated with American neoconservatism.
 Irving Kristol, widely considered to be one of the founding fathers of neoconservatism, was a senior fellow at AEI and the AEI issues an 'Irving Kristol Award' in his honour.
 Paul Ryan has described the AEI as "one of the beachheads of the modern conservative movement".

 AEI has close ties with pro-Brexit politicians in the British Conservative Party.
 For instance, Sajid Javid, Michael Gove, Boris Johnson, and Liz Truss have all made regular appearances at its World Forum and other events, and Suella Braverman and Liam Fox have been hosted by it.

-The institute has been described as a right-leaning counterpart to the left-leaning Brookings Institution; however, the two entities have often collaborated.
+The institute has been described as a right-wing counterpart to the centrist Brookings Institution; however, the two entities have often collaborated.
 From 1998 to 2008, they co-sponsored the AEI-Brookings Joint Center for Regulatory Studies, and in 2006 they launched the AEI-Brookings Election Reform Project.
 In 2015, a working group consisting of members from both institutions coauthored a report entitled Opportunity, Responsibility, and Security: A Consensus Plan for Reducing Poverty and Restoring the American Dream.

 According to the 2011 Global Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), AEI is number 17 in the "Top Thirty Worldwide Think Tanks" and number 10 in the "Top Fifty United States Think Tanks".
 As of 2019, the American Enterprise Institute also leads in YouTube subscribers among free-market groups.

 Research programs

-AEI's research is divided into seven broad categories: economic policy studies, foreign and defense policy studies, health care policy studies, political and public opinion studies, social and cultural studies, education, and poverty studies.
-Until 2008, AEI's work was divided into economics, foreign policy, and politics and social policy.
+AEI's research is divided into four broad categories: Economics; Foreign and Defense Policy; Social, Cultural, and Constitutional Studies, and Domestic Policy Studies.
+Within these areas, research is conducted by resident scholars and through specialized research centers, including the Center on Opportunity and Social Mobility, the Center for Technology, Science, and Energy, the Housing Center, and the Survey Center on American Life.

+Research centers

+Center on Opportunity and Social Mobility

+The Institute's research centers include the Center on Opportunity and Social Mobility.
+The center conducts research on poverty, economic mobility, family formation, workplace participation and opportunity in the United States.

+Center for Technology, Science and Energy

+In 2024, AEI established the Center for Technology, Science and Energy to conduct research on artificial intelligence policy, technology governance, industrial policy, and science and innovation policy.

+In June 2026, AEI and the Urban Institute announced a bipartisan commission to examine the effects of artificial intelligence on employment, skills and earnings.
+The commission would also develop policy recommendations addressing skills and earnings, and recommendations addressing workforce transitions.

+The Housing Center

+The Housing Center publishes recurring housing market indicators and mortgage market research used by researchers, journalists, and policymakers.